isovalent/ebeedex/README.md

      <br />
      <br />
        Backstory:
        Celebration eBee loves a good party!
-Whether it's birthdays, graduations, anniversaries, or a software release,  Celebration eBee is ready to celebrate any and every accomplishment and milestone happening in the hive.
+Whether it's birthdays, graduations, anniversaries, or a software release,  Celebration eBee is ready to celebrate each and every accomplishment and milestone happening in the hive.
    </td>
   </tr>
 </table>